 Private schools in Malaysia

-Most expat children settle into private schools quite easily as they are less likely to struggle with the culture shock that they may experience at a public school.
-The teachers are also usually well trained and have ample experience in communicating effectively and handling students from different cultures and backgrounds.
+Expat children at private schools are less likely to struggle with the culture shock that they may experience at a public school.
+The teachers are also usually well trained and have experience in communicating effectively and handling students from different cultures and backgrounds.

 International schools in Malaysia

-Expats who wish to have their children enrol in the curriculum of their home country or a country other than Malaysia should consider international schools.
+Expats who wish to have their children educated in the curriculum of their home country or a country other than Malaysia should consider an international school.

 Most international schools in Malaysia are based in Kuala Lumpur.
-These schools usually maintain the culture, primary teaching language and teaching methodologies of the curriculum that they are based on.
-The most prominent schools in Kuala Lumpur adhere to the British National Curriculum, with many schools also offering the International Baccalaureate Programme.
+These schools usually maintain the culture, language, teaching methodologies and curriculum of their country of origin.
+The English National Curriculum, including the Cambridge IGCSE and A-Levels, is most commonly offered, with many schools also offering the International Baccalaureate programme.